-2. Price per ton is real 2021 dollars for the life of reserve economic analysis.

-3. Tons reported in thousands.
+- 2. Price per ton is real 2022 dollars for the life of reserve economic analysis. - 3.
+Tons reported in thousands.

-4. The economic analysis coal price is based on the QP's review of historical pricing realized by TRM and as reported by EIA and proprietary third-party coal price forecasts provided by Alliance.
+4. The economic analysis coal price is based on the QP's review of historical pricing as reported by EIA and proprietary third-party coal price forecasts provided by Alliance.